DjangoGirls/tutorial/homework_add_more_to_your_website/README.md

         self.published_date = timezone.now()
         self.save()

-Now we are finally can use this!
+Now we can finally use this!

-And once again after publishing the post we are immediatelly go to `post_detail` page!
+And once again after publishing the post we are immediately redirected to the `post_detail` page!

 ![Publish button](images/publish.png)